Provender

 What should I order at Provender?

 The prix fixe is the anchor order, particularly midweek when it runs all day.
-Beyond that, the Michelin assessors specifically call out the classic French roll-call: escargots, soupe à l'oignon, coq au vin, and steak frites are all cited as impressively executed.
+Beyond that, the Michelin assessors specifically call out the classic French roll-call: escargots, soupe à l'oignon, coq au vin, steak frites are all cited as impressively executed.
 Start with the escargots and build from there.

 What are alternatives to Provender in London?

-For French bistro cooking at a similar price tier, Casse-Croûte in Bermondsey is the closest direct comparison — Bib Gourmand-recognised, neighbourhood-focused, and equally hard to fault on value.
+For French bistro cooking at a similar price tier, Casse-Croûte in Bermondsey is the closest direct comparison — Bib Gourmand-recognised, neighbourhood-focused, equally hard to fault on value.
 If you want to step up to full Michelin-starred French dining, Pétrus by Gordon Ramsay or Restaurant Gordon Ramsay are the reference points, but at a significantly higher price.
 Provender makes the most sense if you are in East London and want reliable, well-priced French cooking without crossing the city.